 The site is a peat bog that is bounded by Crown Land.
-The major physical features that border this bog is old burnt cutovers in the south and north directions, and green mature black spruce and balsam fir in the east and a brook in the west.
-This brook will be the source of water for cranberry production as well as flashetts will be turned into reservoirs on the bog.
+The major physical features that border this bog is old burnt cutovers in the south and north directions, and green mature black spruce and balsam fir in the east and New Bay road in the west.
+The south west corner of the property is mineral soil and this area will be used for the sand supply for project.